yossadh/yossadh.github.io/_drafts/2018-12-18-bash-good-practice.md

    main
    ```
-    Here I have defined functions `main` which overarches the 3 other functions.
-The reason for this structure is _abstraction_, such that we can think of the script at higher level -- that there are 3 things that the script does -- without needing to worry about the nitty-gritty workings of those 3 things.
+    Here I have defined a function `main` which overarches the 3 other functions.
+The reason for this structure is _abstraction_, such that we can think of the script at higher level -- that there are 3 things that the script does -- without needing to worry about the nitty-gritty inner workings of those 3 things.
 If need be, we can always zoom in and go to the lower level.
+It also makes it easy to comment out a whole functional block by just twiddling with `main`, like so:
+    ```bash
+    main(){
+    process_protein
+    make_dock_input
+    #run_dock
+    }
+    ```
     Good-practice-wise, the function definition should be indented.
 Python would strictly enforce this, but not bash.
 I find my lack of indentation does not affect readability (and my script will have no nested functions where proper indentation becomes more important), so in this case I prefer no indentation.

     ```bash